 I HIGHLY recommend using sterile glass containers to store your garlic infused chili oil so bacteria doesn't spoil it quickly.
 My favorite storage containers are mason jars because they're inexpensive yet durable, easy to sanitize, and reusable as cups or containers for other food or sauces!

-Store any leftover oil in a sterilized airtight container and enjoy for up to 3 months.
+Store any leftover oil in a sterilized airtight container at room temperature for a month or up to 6 months in the fridge.

 Ideally, you want to use a neutral oil so its flavor doesn't overpower or alter the flavor of the red chili oil.
 For example, grape seed oil is a great option, but you can also use canola or vegetable oil.
 You'll want to avoid oils such as olive or avocado oil because of their strong flavor.

-It's is extremely versatile!
-You can use it as a hot sauce to add heat to a dish or add more garlicky umami flavor.
+It's extremely versatile!
+You can use it as a hot sauce to add spice to a dish or ]more garlicky umami flavor.

-Also known as Red Oil in China, is made of a neutral oil infused with red chili flakes, Sichuan peppercorns, and aromatics to create a spicy flavorful condiment.
+Also known as Red Oil in China, Sichuan chili oil is made of neutral oil infused with chili flakes, Sichuan peppercorns, and aromatics to create a super flavorful condiment.

 The best part about making it at home is that you can adjust the spice level and flavors to your tastebuds!